oalfonso-o/mkdocs/docs/posts/mailserver.md

 > Sender Policy Framework (SPF) is an email authentication method designed to detect forging sender addresses during the delivery of the email.
 SPF alone, though, is limited to detecting a forged sender claim in the envelope of the email, which is used when the mail gets bounced.
 Only in combination with DMARC can it be used to detect the forging of the visible sender in emails (email spoofing), a technique often used in phishing and email spam.

-The server which will receive your email from your SMTP server will use your domain name to do a request to that domain and search for the SPF record, if the address of that SPF record matches the address of the sender then Gmaill will flag your email with the "PASS" for the SPF.
+The server which will receive your email from your SMTP server will use your domain name to do a request to that domain and search for the SPF record, if the address of that SPF record matches the address of the sender then Gmail will flag your email with the "PASS" for the SPF.

 The only thing to do is adding a DNS record like this: